E1 error — communication fault

 - Surface elements and oven functions stop working simultaneously

-This error is typically caused by a failed or loose ribbon cable connection between the user interface board and the main control board, though a defective control board itself can also trigger this fault.
+This error usually stems from a failed or loose ribbon cable connection between the user interface board and the main control board, though a defective control board itself can also trigger this fault.

 - Unplug the oven from the power outlet before starting any repair — never work on a live appliance.